-- Students' knowledge will be assessed on the basis of an open book, take home exam which needs to be completed on an individual basis.
-The exam will consist of two case studies. - Take home assignment made available on Thursday 17 February 2022, 16:00 and to be submitted before Friday 18 February 2022, 20:00 - The assignment will consist of two case studies: one each from Pierre Sauvé and Jan Bohanes, with both carrying a 50% weight in the final course grade.
+- Students' knowledge will be assessed on the basis of an open book, take home exam which needs to be completed on an individual basis. - The take home exam will be made available on Thursday 16 February 2023, 16:00 and is to be submitted before Friday 17 February 2023, 20:00 to masters@wti.org - The assignment will consist of two parts: one exam will feature questions arising from the lectures of Pierre Sauvé alongside an exam with short hypothetical cases from Jan Bohanes, with both carrying a 50% weight in the final course grade.